OpenSmallworld/nu-reference-storage-service-node/README.md

 ### Run in dev mode

-Then to start the app in dev mode with hot reloading:
+To start the app with hot reloading:

 `npm run dev`

+### Default config

-By default, runs on port 4001, with a full path of `http://localhost:4001`
+By default, runs on port 4000, with a full path of `http://localhost:4000`

 ## APIs